 And please don’t feel the need to get the scales out when you make this, it is more about proportions than precision.
 I give weights here but I never measure mine.

 120g (4oz) basil leaves and stalks – the stalks have tons of flavour and you’ve paid for them, so use them!
-I usually add some baby kale to the mix too (see ideas of other greens to use above)
+I usually add some baby kale or rocket (arugula) to the mix too (see ideas of other greens to use above)

 60g (2oz or ¼ cup) pine nuts, sunflower seeds or raw skin-on almonds (see ideas of other crunchy bits to add above)

 85g (3oz or ¾ cup) of roughly chopped Parmesan or Pecorino – which is made from sheep’s milk so works for people who are lactose intolerant (see other cheese ideas above)